react-navigation/react-navigation.github.io/versioned_docs/version-7.x/glossary-of-terms.md

 For more details, see the ["Navigation object docs"](navigation-object.md).

-The ["Route object reference"](route-object.md) section goes into more detail on this, describes workarounds, and provides more information on other properties available on `route` prop.
+The ["Route object reference"](route-object.md) section goes into more detail on this, describes workarounds, and provides more information on other properties available on `route` object.

 ## Route object